silvercircle/nvim/doc/docs/Install/index.md

 then quit.
 Usually, this should complete without errors unless your system lacks prerequisites like a working GIT installation.

+!!!
+Note

     Note that this is **ONLY** required for a fresh install.
 Once all plugins are installed, you can launch Neovim normally without parameters.

 ## Review settings